 Kathryn received her BA in 1974 from the University of the South in Sewanee, Tennessee, where she majored in Fine arts and English.
 She has had subsequent studies at The Arkansas Arts Center in Little Rock, Arkansas, The Arts Student League of New York in New York, NY, and The New Orleans Academy of Fine Arts in New Orleans, Louisiana.

-Her early work can be classified as narrative in nature focusing on themes of myth, family-life, birth and death.
-In her late forties she began working exclusively from life, continuing to draw inspiration from her surroundings, family, and location.
+Kathryn Keller’s early work could be classified as narrative in nature, focusing on myth, family life, birth, and death.
+In her late forties, she began working almost exclusively from life, drawing inspiration from her surroundings, family, and location.

 Over the past twenty-five years, she has focused almost exclusively on landscapes, cityscapes, and interiors, painting from life, working solely in Oil and Watercolors.